BishopGorman/U2L5Assignment/README.md

 ### Statement
 The `Construction` class is completed for you and you will use it as a client, but you may want to look at it to make sure you understand how to use it.

-Then write a program in the `main` method that asks the user to enter the sales tax rate as a decimal, the number of boards needed, and the number of windows needed.
+Then write a program in the `ConstructionTester` class's `main` method that asks the user to enter the sales tax rate as a decimal, the number of boards needed, and the number of windows needed.

 Create a `Construction` object to compute the cost of the lumber and windows.
 Use $8 for the cost of lumber.
 Use $11 for the cost of windows.
 Print the total cost.
 Then use the method to compute the tax and print out the grand total including tax.